-The Royal British Legion service at Houghall, in Durham, was attended by all staff and students as well as members of the Spennymoor and Ferryhill branch of the Royal Naval Association.
+The Royal British Legion service at Houghall, in Durham, was attended by all staff and students.

-College staff member Julie Carmichael played The Last Post which was then followed by a two-minute silence around a newly-planted remembrance tree at the front of the Houghall site.
+College staff member Julie Carmichael played The Last Post which was then followed by a two-minute silence around a newly-placed remembrance stone in the Houghall Gardens.

-Following the impeccably observed silence, poems were read and attendees laid wreaths around the remembrance tree to mark the occasion.
+Following the impeccably observed silence, poems were read and attendees laid wreaths around the remembrance stone to mark the occasion.

 Meanwhile at East Durham College’s Peterlee sites on Willerby Grove and at The Technical Academy, The Last Post was played and a two minutes silence was observed at 11am.

-East Durham College, Vice Principal Sally Hudson was proud to see so many people coming out to pay their respects.
+East Durham College principal, Suzanne Duncan was proud to see so many people coming out to pay their respects.

 “It is important that educational establishments such as our college encourage young people to take part in the Armistice Day and Remembrance tributes, helping them to understand the importance and relevance of the people and events that we remember by showing respect for all those who have given their lives in the service of our country.”